apache/directory-fortress-enmasse/README.md

  max.admin.conn=10
  ```

+ Notes on connection pools:
+ * This setting will be proportional to the number of concurrent users but won't be one-to-one.
+ * The number of required ldap connections will be much lower than concurrent users.

-5. Give coordinates to the Config node that contains all of the other Fortress properties.
-This will match your LDAP's server's config node per Fortress Core setup.
+#### 5. Give coordinates to the Config node that contains all of the other Fortress properties.

+ This will match your LDAP's server's config node per Fortress Core setup:

  ```
  # This node contains fortress properties stored on behalf of connecting LDAP clients: